remiheens/giploy/README.md

 $ git push production +master:refs/heads/master
 ```

-So, you've ready to use this remote server and add it to giploy.conf
+So, you're ready to use this remote server and add it to giploy.conf

 Enjoy